 - Be as active as possible.
 Exercise helps constipation by decreasing the time it takes food to move through your digestive tract.
 Even if you are just taking a light walk once a day or doing seated exercises, activity can help establish a regular bowel pattern.

-One of the most important medications used to treat PD is levodopa combined with A medication used together with levodopa to enhance its effects.
+One of the most important medications used to treat PD is The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. combined with A medication used together with levodopa to enhance its effects.
 When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects.
 (Sinemet).
 Levodopa is a protein building block so it competes for absorption with proteins from food.
 Eating a high protein meal reduces the likelihood of effectively absorbing levodopa, so it may be necessary to plan the timing of meals and medication.
 Talk to your doctor before trying any of these tips to help make your medication more effective:

 - Take levodopa 30 to 60 minutes before eating a meal.
 This allows the medication to be quickly absorbed before the food can interfere.
 If taking the medication without food causes stomach upset, try taking it with a graham cracker or soda cracker, which are low in protein.
 Ginger tea can help alleviate an upset stomach.